-Last week I did a little tribute to my mom for Mothers’ Day, and I mentioned that I was going to be making over one of her signature dishes – chicken divan.
+A while back I did a little tribute to my mom for Mothers’ Day, and I mentioned that I was going to be making over one of her signature dishes – chicken divan.

 I still wanted this to be really delicious, and I did not want to compromise on flavor.
 So my approach is to make her original dish more “real food” friendly.

 It is still a decadent dish with thick creamy, cheesy sauce.
 YUM.

 It’s a little more work than I would normally do for say a weeknight family dinner.
 But totally WORTH.
 IT.

 Before I share the modifications, let me just say that I will eat my Mama’s version of this recipe any time she is willing to make it for me.

 Even though I am careful about my food choices at times, other times I am not.
 All foods fit, and I am not a food snob. 🙅🏼

 I like to experiment with different ingredients sometimes to make a new twist on an old recipe.
 And that is exactly what I did here. 😎

 Here is her original chicken divan recipe…the YOLO recipe, if you will. 🙂

 I just snapped a photo of her recipe card, as not to confuse Google with two recipe schema in one post. 🤓😜 #FoodBloggerProblems